 Orderly colour changes of cephalopods normally require an intact brain.
 When the brain has died, or the nerve supply to the skin has been removed, the colours become chaotic.
 Such autonomous behaviour highlights a general principle.

-Andrew Packard [APa95], [AP2001] has observed wave-like excitements flowing through the coloured spots (chromatophore organs) of squids some days after cutting the nerve to one side of the body.
-These muscle-operated organs develop supersensitivity and (non-nervous?) communication between them.
-The different properties can be inspected directly through the the animal's transparent skin.
+Andrew Packard [AP95], [AP01], [AP06], [AP11], [APgl] has observed wave-like excitements flowing through the coloured spots (chromatophore organs) on one side of the mantle of these animals some days after cutting its nerve supply from the brain to one side of the body.
+These muscle-operated organs develop supersensitivity and communication between them.
+The different properties can be inspected directly through the animal's translucent skin.

-Andrews pictures and films show, that bio-systems are able to form discrete "waves", that means waves on wires.
-These idea was suggested 1993 by Heinz in
+Andrews pictures and films show, that bio-systems are able to form discrete "waves", that means waves on wires, in all bio-systems.

 Interesting physical "wave interference" properties, like a geometrical wave length, can be observed with our eyes.

-Waves proceding in a layered 'neural' wave space show relations within a single layer and between different layers.
-Black, red and yellow chromatophores act relatively independently of each other, and with different conductivities in the separate layers.
+Waves proceeding in a layered 'neural' wave space show relations within a single layer and between different layers.
+Black of different size class, and yellow chromatophores act relatively independently of each other, and with different conductivities in the separate layers (Fig.13).

-Besides straight-going waves proceding from boundaries with innervated skin, we find circular waves radiating from a centre of irritation and spiral waves rotating around a stable core.
+Beside straight-going waves proceeding from boundaries with innervated skin, we find circular waves radiating from a centre of irritation and spiral waves rotating around a stable core.